A wonderful group of people got together to help the Willow Run Rosies make this video.

 The opening and closing shot is set in front of the two giant doors at the end of the assembly line, where the finished B-24 Liberators from the dual assembly lines would roll out onto the tarmac for gun and compass testing, and their maiden flights over Michigan.

-Those doors still work perfectly, and are located in the part of the plant that we are trying to save as a new home for the Yankee Air Museum.
+Those doors still work perfectly, and are located in the part of the plant that has been preserved from demolition by the Yankee Air Museum.